 A cozy taverna-style restaurant off of Fouad street, Chez Gaby au Ritrovo has been open since 1979 and they serve pizza, pasta and other Italian classics.
 They also serve wine and beer to enjoy with your meal.

 It’s a family-run business and you’ll find pizzas named after different family members and close family friends, which adds to its homey charm.
+They're closed on Mondays.

 Address: off of Fouad Street, close to the Alexandria Opera House